 A co-expression network that is derived from the biological context that generates the phenotypic variation subjected to GWAS is a key component of our approach.
 A well matched co-expression network will describe the most relevant functional relationships and identify coherent subsets of GWAS-implicated genes.
 We and others have previously shown that co-expression networks generated from expression data derived from different contexts capture different functional information (Robert J. Schaefer, Briskine, Springer, and Myers 2014; R. Swanson-Wagner et al. 2012).
 For example, experiments measuring changes in gene expression can explore environmental adaptation, developmental and organ based variation, or variation in expression that arises from population and ecological dynamics (see (R.J.
 Schaefer, Michno, and Myers 2016) for review).
 For some species, published data contains enough experimental accessions (i.e. samples, tissues, conditions, etc.) to build networks from all of these different types of expression experiments.
 We reasoned that these different sources of expression profiles likely have a strong impact on the utility of the co-expression network for interpreting genetic variation captured by GWAS.
 Using this rationale, we constructed several different co-expression networks independently, and assessed the ability of each to produce high-confidence discoveries using our Camoco framework.

 All datasets used here were generated from whole-genome RNA-Seq analysis, although Camoco could also be applied to microarray-derived expression data.
-The first dataset targeted expression variation that exists between diverse maize accessions, built from whole-seedling transcriptomes on a panel of 503 diverse maize inbred lines from a previously published dataset (Hirsch et al. 2014) (called ZmPAN network hereafter).
+The first dataset targeted expression variation that exists between diverse maize accessions, built from whole-seedling transcriptomes on a panel of 503 diverse inbred lines from a previously published dataset characterizing the maize pan-genome (Hirsch et al. 2014) (called ZmPAN network hereafter).
 Briefly, Hirsch et al. chose these lines to represent major heterotic groups within the US, sweet corns, pop corns, and exotic maize lines and measured gene expression profiles for seedling tissue as a representative tissue for all lines.
-The second dataset examined gene expression variation from different tissues and developmental time points (Stelpflug et al. 2015).
-Whole genome RNA-Seq transcriptome profiles from 76 different tissues and developmental time points from the maize reference accession, B73, were used to build Finally, we created a third dataset as part of the ionomics GWAS research program.
+The second dataset examined gene expression variation from a previous study characterizing different tissues and developmental time points (Stelpflug et al. 2015).
+Whole genome RNA-Seq transcriptome profiles from 76 different tissues and developmental time points from the maize reference accession, B73, were used to build a network representing a "Single Accession expression Map" (called ZmSAM network hereafter).
+Finally, we created a third dataset as part of the ionomics GWAS research program.
 These data measure gene expression variation in the root, which serves as the primary uptake and delivery system for all the measured elements.
 Gene expression was measured from mature roots in a collection of 46 genotypically diverse maize inbreds (called ZmRoot network hereafter).

 Table 1